itaytzdaka/movie-library/README.md

 ## Getting Started

-- Follow these instructions to set up the project locally and deploy it to your cloud environment.
+- Follow these instructions to set up the project locally.

 ### Infrastructure Setup

-- You can run this project with docker or by PHP and NPM commands:
+- You can run this project with docker or by PHP and NPM commands.
-- My OMDB_API_KEY exist in env.example
+- My OMDB_API_KEY value exist in env.example

 1. **Run with PHP and NPM commands**